-The figures show that the USA is Scotland's top international trading partner, with £4.6 billion exports.
+The figures show that the US is Scotland’s top international trading partner, with £4.6 bn exports.

 “We are working on an ambitious programme of internationalisation, including measures to broaden Scotland’s export base and to grow exports beyond our traditional markets, which is why I am pleased to confirm membership of our new Trade Board, who will take forward this important work alongside our new hubs in Dublin, Brussels, London and Berlin and our planned network of trade envoys.”

-But Labour leader Kezia Dugdale called on Ms Sturgeon to ditch plans for a second independence vote over Brexit.
+Labour leader Kezia Dugdale called on the SNP to now rule out a second referendum.

 “Tory plans for a hard Brexit risk damaging Scotland’s economy – but the SNP government’s own figures show that independence would be considerably worse,” Ms Dugdale said.